antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

 The Y combinator is itself a stateless function that, when applied to another stateless function, returns a recursive version of the function.

 ## Resources
 Also, I want to share a couple of resources.
-You can skip them but I still wanted to make it part of the initial information.
+You can skip them but I still wanted to make it part of the initial familiarization.
 Some code transformations could be easier for understanding with those materials in mind.
 - The basic understanding of Lambda Calculus is going to be useful today.
 There is an extremely good talk to quickly gain acknowledgment: [Lambda Calculus - Fundamentals of Lambda Calculus & Functional Programming in JavaScript](https://www.youtube.com/watch?v=3VQ382QG-y4).
 - [Essentials: Functional Programming's Y Combinator - Computerphile](https://www.youtube.com/watch?v=9T8A89jgeTI) - lightweight explanation for those who like the academic way of definitions.
 For the rest of us, it could be just starting point of building a more solid perception.

 # Let's code!
 Scala nudges us to start from the end.
 We have the support of recursions and we can just use it.
-So, instead of derivation from scratch, we will rely on our experience.
-Whether we like it or not.
-We used to use the recursive definitions and now we can try to understand the mechanism better.
+Whether we like it or not, we always refer to our experience.
+So, I suggest to not deriving anything from scratch, but making a function *less recursive*.
+We used to use recursive definitions and now we have a chance to understand the mechanism better.

-## recursions that we (don't) know
+## recursion that we (don't) know
 No surprise, the standard candidate to cope with is factorial:
 ```scala
 def factorial(x: Int): Int =